agsb/jelly/documents/CircuitDesign.md

 ## Circuits

+rules:

-The chips are grouped by type and sequential numbers are used for identify.
+- The chips are grouped by type and sequential numbers are used for identify;
+- Use internal and external data bus;
+- Minimize number of signals;
+- Use pull-down to GND;
+- _"keep it simple, sweet"_;

 ### BOM